Cornerstone Community Church

 Cornerstone Community Church (Abbreviation: CSCC) (房角石教会) is an independent, Charismatic church based in Singapore.
 It is committed to global missions and has affiliate congregations in Kenya, Uganda, Myanmar, Pakistan, Indonesia, Australia and the Philippines.
 Established in 1990, the church is led by founder and senior pastor Rev. Yang Tuck Yoong.

+In 2025, Cornerstone Community Church acquired two adjacent freehold units on the fourth floor of Orchard Towers for S$54.5 million.
+The church intends to relocate its Sunday services held at Golden Village Bugis+ to the renovated 19,289 square-foot space Orchard Towers premises, which is expected to include a 550-seater auditorium.

 History

 Cornerstone Community Church, previously known as Bedok Christian Centre, was established in 1990 under the umbrella of the Anglican Church in Singapore.
-On January 1, 1994, it was renamed Cornerstone Community Church to better reflect the growing diversity of the congregation.
-On June 2, 1995, CSCC became an independent Charismatic church to further facilitate the spiritual calling of the parishioners.
+On 1 January 1994, it was renamed Cornerstone Community Church to better reflect the growing diversity of the congregation.
+On 2 June 1995, CSCC became an independent Charismatic church to further facilitate the spiritual calling of the parishioners.
 In mid-2000, the church became officially affiliated with Zion Ministerial Fellowship Inc., a ministerial fellowship based in Waverly, New York, United States.